Racso777/Mushroom_Classification/README.md

 Predict.py can also be used to predict image.
 Weights can be found in the link above.

+## Limitations and Critical Analysis

+### Finished:

+Implemented a Vision Transformer model for classifying mushroom images, achieving a training accuracy of 98%.

+The correct class is typically among the top three predictions.

+Developed an interface using HuggingFace for uploading images and receiving prediction outcomes.

+### Problems:

+The model cannot predict exactly the class that mushroom belongs to.

+Only contains 370 classes of mushrooms, more classes will take longer to train and more resouces to collect and store.

 ## Future direction

+Finding more data with proper label

 Tranditional CNN model such as Resnet, Efficientnet, Alexnet.